Add Blackout or Privacy Lining to Your Curtain, Drapery, Not to be sold separately

 Lining Options :

-It blocks over 90% lights.
+It blocks 100% light.
 Blackout Lining blocks light, absorbs noise and insulates against heat and cold.
 By blocking sunlight, it also protects curtains, rugs and furniture from fading.

-This linings improve the drape of your curtains, creating a more substantial, fuller look.
+This lining improves the drape of your curtains, creating a more substantial, fuller look.

 All items are custom made, so production time is between 1 and 2 weeks.